ucsb-cs148-f21/project-t07-musictaste/team/problem_scenario.md

 Persona: typical user, your average music enjoyer (Spotify user)

 - What is the goal, need, or desire?
-** desire to learn about personal listening habits
-** desire to connect with others via sharing music
+** desire to share music with friends along with small message